 Click here to register your interest if you are interested in finding a supervisor in the School of Molecular Bioscience.

-The Master of Nutrition and Dietetics provides an alternative pathway to the Bachelor of Science (Nutrition) for those seeking accreditation as a dietitian and contains many practical elements, such as clinical placements.
-Recognising that students must already have completed study in biochemistry and physiology to gain entry, the Master of Nutrition and Dietetics is two years in length, whereas the BSc (Nutrition) is four.
+The Master of Nutrition and Dietetics provides a pathway for those seeking accreditation as a dietitian and contains many practical elements, such as clinical placements, as well as completion of a substantial supervised research project.
+Recognising that students must already have completed study in biochemistry and physiology to gain entry, the Master of Nutrition and Dietetics is a two year postgraduate degree.